Trauma-Informed Care and Education Practices in Infant Classrooms

 You might also like and gain a better understanding of Trauma-Informed Care and Education practices in infant classrooms and the job responsibilities of infant teachers by reading my other blog posts linked below:

-To learn more about the representation of and how to support infant/toddler mental health, click on the below links from Zero to Three's website that include several resources about this topic:
+To learn more about the representation of and how to support infant/toddler mental health, click on the below links from Zero to Three's website that includes several resources about this topic:

 In addition, to learn more about how childhood trauma and other types of traumas can affect social-emotional development and physical health in people of all ages, you may enjoy reading the following book: